Gameye/gameye-sdk-docs/README.md

 ###  Query Game (raw API)

-Note that the basic information about games and locations is public and you can fetch this data without the need for an valid `GAMEYE_API_KEY`
+Note that the basic information about games and locations is public and you can fetch this data without the need for an valid `GAMEYE_API_TOKEN`.

 ```bash
 curl https://api.gameye.com/fetch/game